Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: The 5G Network Fundamentals

 This section provides foundational background on mobile networks, with emphasis on 5G as the prevailing operational generation.
 We first outline how user equipment (UE) attaches to the network and how security policies are enforced in the 5G core.
 We then describe the O-RAN architecture through which UE traffic is propagated from the radio access network (RAN) to the core (Figure\ref{fig:5g-core}).
 Finally, we present the deployment scenarios that motivate the discussion and research directions in this paper.

-\textbf{Subscriber Identity Authentication.} Identity authentication is a foundational security procedure designed to verify the legitimacy of a User Equipment (UE) before allowing access to network services.
-The authentication framework is defined by the 3rd Generation Partnership Project (3GPP) in the TS 33.501~\cite{3gpp.33.501}.
+\textbf{Subscriber Identity Authentication.} Identity authentication is a foundational security procedure designed to verify the legitimacy of a UE before allowing access to network services.
+The authentication framework is defined by 3GPP in the TS 33.501~\cite{3gpp.33.501}.
 The primary goal of authentication is to establish a secure and trusted identity for the UE using the Subscription Permanent Identifier (SUPI), a globally unique and permanent identifier (known as IMSI in earlier generations).

-The 5G authentication procedure is coordinated by the Authentication Server Function (AUSF), in collaboration with the Access and Mobility Management Function (AMF) and the Unified Data Management (UDM).
-AUSF performs the Authentication and Key Agreement (AKA) protocols—namely, 5G-AKA or EAP-AKA, depending on operator configuration—to mutually authenticate the UE and the network and derive a shared cryptographic key hierarchy.
+The 5G authentication procedure is coordinated by the Authentication Server Function (AUSF), in collaboration with the AMF and the UDM.
+AUSF runs the Authentication and Key Agreement (AKA) protocols namely, 5G-AKA or EAP-AKA, depending on operator configuration to mutually authenticate the UE and the network and derive a shared cryptographic key hierarchy.
 These keys are subsequently used by the AMF and the RAN to secure Non-Access Stratum (NAS) and access stratum signaling.
 Hence, existing mechanisms primarily verify the subscriber’s legitimacy rather than the trustworthiness of the device hardware or user identity.

 \textbf{Session Management.} Following a successful subscriber authentication session, management is initiated to establish a data connection between the UE and a target Data Network (DN).
 This process is centered around the establishment, modification, and release of PDU (Protocol Data Unit) sessions, which carry the actual user data traffic in 5G.